DeFi Technologies Inc.: DeFi Technologies' Wholly-Owned Subsidiary Valour Inc., Bitcoin Suisse AG, and STOXX Launch the 1Valour STOXX Bitcoin Suisse Digital Asset Blue Chip ETP

 About DeFi Technologies

-DeFi Technologies Inc.))) is a crypto native technology company that pioneers the convergence of traditional capital markets with the world of decentralized financeand Twitter, and for more details, visit https://defi.tech/
+DeFi Technologies Inc. (NEO: DEFI ) (GR: MB9) (OTC: DEFTF) is a crypto native technology company that pioneers the convergence of traditional capital markets with the world of decentralized finance (DeFi).
+With a dedicated focus on industry-leading Web3 technologies, DeFi Technologies aims to provide widespread investor access to the future of finance.
+Backed by an esteemed team of experts with extensive experience in financial markets and digital assets, we are committed to revolutionizing the way individuals and institutions interact with the evolving financial ecosystem.
+Join DeFi Technologies' digital community on Linkedin and Twitter, and for more details, visit https:// defi.tech/

 About Valour